 Bachelor’s Degree (6 semesters)

 - Medical Physics

 Master’s Degree (4 semesters)

-- Biophysics and Medical physics
+- Biophysics and Medical Physics (in English)

-- Modeling and Simulation.
+- Optics and Optometry

 About the faculty